Cray-HPE/docs-csm/operations/rack_resiliency/Kyverno.md

 Some of the CSM critical services already have established the pod affinities to spread the replicas across nodes.
 Because the nodes which are picked by the Kubernetes scheduler can be on the same rack, it is necessary to include a topology constraint for these services; this helps the Kubernetes scheduler distribute the replicas across zones.
-This is achieved using the feature with a new Kyverno cluster policy with the name `insert-labels-topology-constraints` added.
+This is achieved using the Kubernetes feature "Topology Spread Constraints" within a new Kyverno cluster policy with the name `insert-labels-topology-constraints` added.

 This policy applies to all the Deployments and StatefulSets that have been identified as critical services for Rack Resiliency.

-For more information on Kubernetes topology constraints, see [Topology Spread Constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/).
+For more information on Kubernetes topology spread constraints, see [Topology Spread Constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/).

 ## Policy details